kurt-krueckeberg/open-fda-device-events/sphinx/query-parameters.md

 The information that follows was taken from <https://opendata.stackexchange.com/questions/20112/the-difference-between-exact-with-suffix-and-without-suffix>
 :::

-Fields that permit an `.exact` suffix have been indexed in two forms in the openFDA ElasticSearch database.
-A field without the `.exact` suffix has been tokenized to allow flexible partial searches.
+Some fields (those so specified) can be search with an `.exact` suffix.
+A field without the `.exact` suffix can be search for partial searches.
+It has been tokenized to allow flexible partial searches.
 For example, consider the following query: <https://api.fda.gov/drug/ndc.json?search=brand_name:Advil&limit=1000>.
 This will return all drugs that contain "Advil" within their brand name, such as "CHILDRENS ADVIL", "ADVIL MIGRAINE", and so on.

-Now try adding the suffix
+Now try add the `.exact` suffix

 <https://api.fda.gov/drug/ndc.json?search=brand_name.exact:Advil&limit=1000>

-You will see fewer results, and each result will have its `brand_name`` exactly that: Advil.
+You will see fewer results, and each result will have (exactly--right?) its `brand_name` as "Advil" (nothing more and nothing less?).
 Exact value match is now required.

 ### Search Questions